cjwiesenfeld/personal_work/README.md

 # Project 2 - Coffee App (In progress):
   This app will allow users to rate and and find coffee near them.
   Opens the doors to less well known coffee sellers to make a name for themselves.
 (Bodegas, street carts, etc)
+# Project 3 - QR Code site:
+  If you need a QR code made, just paste the link and click create.